rpy2/rpy2/doc/source/overview.rst

 If available, the executable can be run; this will install the package in the default Python installation.

-At the time of writing, Microsoft Windows binaries are contributed by Laurent Oget (from Predictix) since version 2.0.0b1.
+From version 2.0.0b1 to version 2.0.3, Microsoft Windows binaries for Python 2.5 were contributed by Laurent Oget (Predictix).

 .. index::
   single: install;source